How to avoid machine learning pitfalls: a guide for academic researchers: How to robustly evaluate models

 \subsection{Do save some data to evaluate your final model instance}

 I've used the term \textit{model} quite loosely, but there is an important distinction between evaluating the potential of a general model (e.g.\ how well a neural network can solve your problem), and the performance of a particular model instance (e.g.\ a specific neural network produced by one run of back-propagation).
 Cross-validation is good at the former, but it's less useful for the latter.
 Say, for instance, that you carried out ten-fold cross-validation.
 This would result in ten model instances.
 Say you then select the instance with the highest test fold score as the model which you will use in practice.
 How do you report its performance?
 Well, you might think that its test fold score is a reliable measure of its performance, but it probably isn't.
 First, the amount of data in a single fold is relatively small.
 Second, the instance with the highest score could well be the one with the easiest test fold, so the evaluation data it contains may not be representative.
-Consequently, the only way of getting a reliable estimate of a model instance's generality may be to use another test set.
+Consequently, the only way of getting a reliable estimate of the model instance's generality may be to use another test set.
+This is also true in situations where the independence of the existing test set may have been compromised, e.g.\ by using it more than once (see \nameref{validation}).
 So, if you have enough data, it's better to keep some aside and only use it once to provide an unbiased estimate of the final selected model instance.
+However, it's worth noting one other option when using cross-validation, and that is to ensemble the model instances (see \nameref{ensemble}).
+The resulting ensemble will have performance in line with the average as measured through cross-validation, so another test set is not required to measure its performance.
+On the downside, it will likely have poorer inference time, efficiency and interpretability than a single model instance, so this approach is generally only worth considering if you have very little data.